 Major class assignments are to be turned in by the time class starts on the day that they are due.
-Assignments will not receive credit if turned in after the end of class on the day that they are due.
-Any work turned in during class time will be considered late and will automatically be reduced by one letter grade.
-In other words if you arrive late to class, the assignment is late and will automatically be penalized one half letter grade.
+Assignments will not receive full credit if turned in after the end of class on the day that they are due.
+In other words, if you arrive late to class, the assignment is late and will automatically be penalized.

 In the same sense, if you arrive late to class on the day of your speech, your assignment will be reduced by one letter grade, even if you are "on time" for your own presentation.

 Showing respect for your classmates by arriving on time to class on the day of presentations is of great importance.
 Major class assignments will be accepted prior to the established deadline.